-You may pursue a second Master's Degree at College of Saint Mary.
-The degree must be significantly different from your initial degree.
-A maximum of 12 credits from the initial degree will be accepted toward the CSM degree.
+A student may pursue a second Master's Degree at College of Saint Mary.
+The degree must be significantly different from the initial degree.
+A maximum of 12 credits from the initial degree will be accepted toward the CSM degree, upon approval by the program director.